mrled/jupyter-mortgage/readme.markdown

 By default, we use OpenStreetMap.org, which can be used without authentication.
 If you wish to use Google maps instead, you must procure a [Google Maps API key](https://console.developers.google.com/flows/enableapi?apiid=maps_backend,geocoding_backend,directions_backend,distance_matrix_backend,elevation_backend&keyType=CLIENT_SIDE&reusekey=true), and enter it in the appropriate field in the notebook.

+## Using the MorgageWorksheet Jupyter Notebook

+* You can reload the cost configurations just be re-running the parameters cell - no need to restart the Jupyter kernel

 ## Defining custom calculations

 Items like closing costs and monthly expenditures are highly variable.